borneo-iot/borneoiot.com/content/en/products/buce.md

 image: /uploads/products/blc06mk1/pins.jpg
 ---

-Buce (Model BLC06MK1) is an innovative 6-channel all-in-one WiFi LED PWM controller designed for makers who love DIY lighting projects, particularly in aquariums and photography.
+Buce (Model BLC06MK1) is an innovative, open-source 6-channel all-in-one WiFi LED PWM controller designed for makers and engineers who love DIY lighting projects, particularly in aquariums and photography.

 This versatile controller provides six independent PWM channels, allowing users to customize and control lighting effects wirelessly through our open-source mobile app.
 With multi-segment dimming capabilities, Buce can simulate natural daylight transitions, such as sunrise and sunset, enhancing the visual experience in various settings.